aentwist/gamedriver/README.md

 # GameDriver

-Automate android games built on game engines other than Unity
+Automate games in Python using template matching

 ## Install